-If the only income you need to show on your schedule is personal services income, you now only need to complete:
+If the only income you need to show on your schedule is personal services income, you need to complete only:

-- item P2 Description of main business or professional activity, see below - item P3 Number of business activities, see below - item P9 Business loss activity details (if you had a loss), see page 46, and - item P10 Small business entity depreciating assets (if you are a small business entity and have chosen to use the simplified depreciation rules), see page 50.
+- item P2 Description of main business or professional activity, on the next page - item P3 Number of business activities, on the next - item P9 Business loss activity details (if you had a loss), see page 44, and - item P10 Small business entity depreciating assets (if you are a small business entity and have chosen to use the simplified depreciation rules), see page 50.

-🕕 CHECK THAT YOU HAVE...
+CHECK THAT YOU HAVE...

-- written your tax file number and your full name on page 1 of your Business and professional items schedule for individuals 2009 - transferred your net PSI amount from A item P1 to A item 14 on your tax return (supplementary section).
-If this amount is a loss, check that you printed L in the LOSS box at the right of A. - □ signed and dated your schedule and attached it to page 3 of your tax return - completed and attached your Individual PAYG payment summary schedule 2009 to page 3 of your tax return (if you received PSI that was subject to withholding).
+- □ written your tax file number and your full name on page 1 of your Business and professional items schedule for individuals 2010 - □ transferred your net PSI amount from A item P1 to A item 14 on your tax return (supplementary section).
+If this amount is a loss, check that you printed L in the LOSS box at the right of A - □ signed and dated your schedule and attached it to page 3 of your tax return - completed and attached your Individual PAYG payment summary schedule 2010 to page 3 of your tax return (if you received PSI that was subject to withholding).